joaop221/v-rising-docker-arm64/README.md

 docker buildx build --platform linux/arm64 -t v-rising-docker-arm64:v0.0.16-local -f debian.Dockerfile . --load
 ```

-> **About buildx:** `--load` option will give you an option to load this image at your local images list: [docker builx build reference](https://docs.docker.com/reference/cli/docker/buildx/build/).
+> **About buildx:** `--load` will give you an option to load this image at your local images list: [docker builx build reference](https://docs.docker.com/reference/cli/docker/buildx/build/).

 ## Running image locally

-To run this image you no need to install V Rising at your system neither to setup game server externally of docker, but it's recommended to read the docs: [V Rising Dedicated Server Instructions](https://github.com/StunlockStudios/vrising-dedicated-server-instructions).
+To run this image you do not need to install V Rising at your system nor to setup game server externally of docker, but it's recommended to read the doc: [V Rising Dedicated Server Instructions](https://github.com/StunlockStudios/vrising-dedicated-server-instructions).

 See the command (remember to enable multi-platform support or use a ARM64 system):